troiwill/iros-2021-learn-sdsmm-artificial-real-data/ReadMe.md

 __Note:__ It is assumed that you have Python3 installed.

 Run the following commands to download and set up an environment for this project.
+It is recommended that you run the commands one-by-one.
 ```
 # Create a repo directory for this project, and then clone the repo.
 mkdir -p $HOME/repos && cd $HOME/repos